Avoid These Estate-Planning Pitfalls

 Jones: One thing that's easy to do, provided you have the cash, is to gift.
-Every taxpayer can give $13,000 per year to as many individuals as he or she wants.
-So if you have three children, you can give each of those children $13,000--so that's $39,000 out of your estate.
+Every taxpayer can give $12,000 per year to as many individuals as we want.
+So if you have three children, you can give each of those children $12,000 in 2008--so that's $36,000 out of your estate.

-Another provision in the gift-tax law states that, in addition to making these $13,000 annual gifts, we can all write checks directly for medical and/or education and there is no limit.
-So when your grandchild is headed off to college and the first semester's tuition is $30,000, grandpa can write a check to the treasurer of the college.
+Another provision in the gift tax law states that, in addition to making these $12,000 annual gifts, we can all write checks directly for medical and/or education and there is no limit.
+So when your grandchild is headed off to college, the first semester's tuition is $30,000, grandpa can write a check to the treasurer of the college.
 Such gifts would be free of gift tax.

 Another technique that I think is underutilized is using IRA rollover accounts, 401(k) accounts, any so-called qualified retirement account, as the device to make charitable gifts.